Fundamentals of Hand Tool Woodworking

 About the Course

-In Fundamentals of Hand Tool Woodworking, you’ll embark on the rewarding journey of crafting a beautiful handcrafted end table with a drawer, guided entirely by traditional woodworking techniques.
-This project centers around mastering foundational joinery skills, including mortise and tenons, through dovetails, and half-blind dovetails, all done using hand tools.
-Each step is designed to help you develop precision and confidence with many hand tools, including cutting gauges, saws, chisels and planes.
+In Fundamentals of Hand Tool Woodworking, you’ll build a beautiful handcrafted end table with a drawer using traditional techniques.
+The project focuses on key joinery methods: mortise and tenons, through dovetails, and half-blind dovetails—all made with hand tools.
+Each step builds your precision and confidence with cutting gauges, saws, chisels, and planes.

 About Your Instructor: